dronetag/drone-scanner/README.md

 For more details, see [Getting started with Google Maps Platform](https://developers.google.com/maps/gmp-get-started).

-In the project folder, duplicate files *android/app/src/main/AndroidManifest.example.xml* and *ios/Runner/AppDelegate.example.swift*, remove the *.example* suffix.
+In the project folder, create files *ios/Runner/Secrets.plist* and *android/app/res/values/secrets.xml* by making a copy of the example files present in the directories.
 Paste your key to both files.
 Then create a file *google_map_api.json* in *assets/config*, see the example file to see the required structure.

 The files which contain Google Maps API are added to .gitignore, so your key will not be accidentally committed.
+Make sure you don't put your API keys anywhere else before pushing your work.

 > 💡 _This README is a work-in-progress and will be soon updated with all necessary information about the application architecture, ways to build the project, and ways to contribute to this project._